In early 2023, employees at popular e-commerce platform Shopify returned to work after the holiday break to some surprising news.

 Choose the right meeting format for your gathering.
 Audio meetings, instant messaging, or email can be more effective for one-on-one conversations or quick check-ins.
 Video conferencing is better for group discussions or presentations.
 Consider which format is most appropriate for the situation.

 Finding ways to get the best of same-time and asynchronous means less wasted time and more inclusivity.
-This Gartner model helps us think about where which kind of collaboration should take place.
+This Gartner model helps us think about where the kind of collaboration should take place.
 It asks two questions:

 - Will the task be done by one person or a group?